 IAT Allocation Process

 The NIHR supports clinical academic training for medicine through the Integrated Academic Training (IAT) Programme.
 The NIHR funds approximately 250 Academic Clinical Fellowships (ACFs) and 100 Clinical Lectureships (CLs) each year; these posts are allocated annually to tripartite partnerships comprising medical schools (and their partner universities), postgraduate deanery functions within the Local Offices of Health Education England (HEE), and their partner NHS organisations.
 The aim of these posts is to provide research experience for academically gifted medical trainees, while allowing them to continue their clinical training.
-The NIHR ACF and CL posts are managed by the NIHR Trainees Coordinating Centre (NIHR TCC) on behalf of the Department of Health.
+The NIHR ACF and CL posts are managed by the NIHR Trainees Coordinating Centre (NIHR TCC) on behalf of the Department of Health and Social Care.

 From 2018 onwards, changes to the allocations have been made to provide a significant opportunity for innovative thinking in training development and delivery by the partnerships; the NIHR has reduced the number of posts allocated by formula (from 80% of the total to 60% of the total), but invited partnerships to bid for a greater number of posts via competition.
 This will increase support for research in areas of strategic importance.